Transactions

 M

-broadcasts the finalized proposals sequenceS
+broadcasts the confirmed proposals sequenceS

 receives the proposals sequence and validates transactionsS